Marcoga/grazjsd3/README.md

 Start the server
 ================
-run 'npm start' and the application will run on port 8000
+run `npm start` and the application will run on port 8000